jspm/jspm.org/pages/js-integrity-with-import-maps.md

 ### ES Module Shims Support

-The es-module-shims polyfill project now fully includes a [polyfill for import map `"integrity"`](https://github.com/guybedford/es-module-shims?tab=readme-ov-file#import-map-integrity).
+The ES Module Shims modules polyfills project now fully includes a [polyfill for import map `"integrity"`](https://github.com/guybedford/es-module-shims?tab=readme-ov-file#import-map-integrity).

 Whenever the polyfill is engaging (either in shim mode, or when statically unsupported modules features are used), `"integrity"` metadata will be passed to the underlying `fetch` request used by the polyfill, to ensure that even when the polyfill is engaging integrity is still supported.